Ulrich Alexander Boschwitz: Literary works

 Posthumously, following the 2021 re-publication of Der Reisende, Boschwitz has been compared favourably to John Buchan, Franz Kafka, Thomas Mann, Heinrich Böll, and Hans Fallada.

 His first novel, Menschen neben dem Leben (People Parallel to Life), recounts the lives of a variety of characters living through the economic crisis in Germany after the First World War.
-The novel was first published in a Swedish translation in 1937.
+The novel was first published in a Swedish translation as Människor utanför in 1937.
+It was published in German in 2019 and translated by Philip Boehm in 2025 as Berlin Shuffle.

 His second novel, Der Reisende, is set in Nazi Germany in November 1938 immediately after Kristallnacht.
-In 2021, the novel was published in a new translation by Philip Boehm, based on the original German manuscript and the author's own notes, and retitled The Passenger.
+It was first published in London under his pseudonym John Grane in 1939 as The Man Who Took Trains and in America as The Fugitive in 1940.
+It was published in Germany in 2018.
+In 2022, the novel was published in a new translation by Philip Boehm, based on the original German manuscript and the author's own notes, and retitled The Passenger.

-Neither book was published in the original German until 2018 (Der Reisende) and 2019 (Menschen neben dem Leben).
+King Winter's Birthday

-In 2024, Jonathan Freedman wrote a children's book titled King Winter's Birthday, which was inspired by an unpublished children's short story by Boschwitz.
-Boschwitz left behind the manuscript of King Winter's Birthday: A Fairy Tale, dreaming of the plot while held on the Isle of Man; the unpublished handwritten work, along with illustrations by Ulrich's mother Martha Ella, had lain undisturbed in a New York archive for eighty years.
-British publisher Pushkin Press discovered Boschwitz's story and commissioned Freedman to translate it into English.
-On November 14, 2024, Pushkin Press published Freedman's translation of Boschwitz's manuscript as King Winter's Birthday, with illustrations by British artist Emily Sutton.
+In 2024, Jonathan Freedland wrote a children's book titled King Winter's Birthday, which was inspired by Boschwitz's unpublished children's short story König Winters Geburstag: Ein Märchen (King Winter's Birthday: A Fairytale).
+Boschwitz left behind the manuscript of König Winters Geburstag: Ein Märchen, dreaming of the plot while held on the Isle of Man; the unpublished handwritten work, along with illustrations by Boschwitz's mother Martha Ella, had lain undisturbed in a New York archive for eighty years.
+British publisher Pushkin Press discovered Boschwitz's story and commissioned Freedland to translate it into English.
+On November 14, 2024, Pushkin Press published Freedland's translation of Boschwitz's manuscript as King Winter's Birthday, with illustrations by British artist Emily Sutton.

+King Winter's Birthday is about the four seasons, personified as sibling monarchs.
+One day, King Winter invites his three siblings—Queen Spring, King Summer, and Queen Autumn—to celebrate his birthday at his palace and because he hasn't seen them in a long time.

+Despite the sun and the winds warning him that having all four seasons in the same place and at the same time is a bad idea, King Winter nevertheless proceeds with his plans.
+Together for the first time in years, the four seasons have fun in King Winter's palace.
+Just as the sun and the winds have warned, however, weather patterns around the world get out of control: sunlight, rain, and snow come down at once; plants grow and wither within seconds; animals aren't sure whether to hibernate or to reproduce; and cities become flooded.

+Upon seeing the consequences of their family reunion, the seasons decide to part ways for good and restore the balance in nature.
+Although King Winter is sad he would never be with his siblings again, he is happy whenever he remembers their brief time together.